IkuinenPadawan/faleev-system/README.md

 # Release 1: 2021-05-12 features

 - Hours and hours of trial and error resulted in nothing.
+(I'll probably shift to building some ultra simple weather app as the lack of IQ and excess of work shifts before release probably prevent me from doing anything more complicated...)